 With 660 acres at Greenhorn Ranch, we have well-marked trails for plenty of exploration.
 Nestled in the Plumas National Forest, we encourage you to get to know the area.
 Hikes to remote peaks in this region always offer a high-altitude lake for a refreshing dip.
 Pack a picnic and explore the trails in Lakes Basin or meander the roads through the tiny historic towns like Johnsville, Twain (population 82), and Belden.
 Remember when you thought California was overpopulated?
 We’ll help you lose them in the Lost Sierra.
 Our staff are all ready to be your guide to trails of every ability and purpose – to rip brown pow on your mountain bike or to find a multi-generational day trip.

 Originally drawn by gold then lumber, the modern mass migration to Plumas County is centered around summer fun and golf.
 Within a 20-minute drive are world-renowned courses that invite both the prestigious and the periodic golfers alike.
-Nakoma Resort, Graeagle Meadows, Plumas Pines, Whitehawk Ranch, and Feather River Inn are the closest to Greenhorn Ranch but several others are within reach.
+Nakoma Resort, Graeagle Meadows, Plumas Pines, and Whitehawk Ranch, are the closest to Greenhorn Ranch but several others are within reach.
 Have questions on which place to book ahead of time?
 Give us a call.

 Plumas County is home to a rich array of sites and activities.
 A 20 minute drive or a gorgeous bike ride, The Brewing Lair has the means to please the toughest beer critics.
 In fact, your husband will never realize the beer is crafted to remove gluten because it competes with his favorite microbrews.
 Ready to soak in a peaceful natural hot spring?
 Sierraville Hot Springs is an experience to remember.
 We also live where gold miners turned to timber workers and history is still alive and well.
 A healthy dose of museum tours always makes education come to life.
 Visit the Western Pacific Railway Museum, Plumas County Museum, or learn about the earliest roots of black history in California at the Beckwourth Museum.
 In the winter, come see the historic longboard races in Johnsville